 South Fork of the Stanislaus River

-This is a relatively easy-to-access spot in the winter time (depending on the last time it snowed) coming from Middle Camp Road off of Highway 108.
+You can access this spot in the summer and the winter time (depending on the last time it snowed), coming from South Fork Road out of Twain Harte.
 We like this location because of the short drive time required to get to it, the good fishing found here (summer season), and the off-trail rock scrambling that gives a sense of adventure to anyone who wants to wander up and down the river's banks.
 In the summer be sure to enjoy the bountiful swimming and fishing opportunities.
 Easy parking on the left immediately after the bridge.

 This large meadow is abundant with wildflowers in the early summer, and it can still have colorful displays into August.
 Bell Meadow also has one of the most beautiful aspen groves in the Stanislaus National Forest, which is especially spectacular in mid-autumn as the leaves change to yellow and gold.
 Not only is this meadow a beautiful place to enjoy just for itself, it also serves as one of the easiest access portals into the Emigrant Wilderness.
 Extending out from the trailhead are miles of trail for you to enjoy.
 You can obtain a map of the Emigrant Wilderness before you visit (available from Mi Wok, Summit, or Groveland Ranger District offices) if you want to plan a day hike to one of the many alpine lakes that lie within the Wilderness.

-Driving to the Bell Meadow trailhead takes about 40 minutes from Twain Harte, and the last half-mile of road gets a little rough but the road is drivable for most sedans and vans as long as you take it slow on the rough section.
+Driving to the Bell Meadow trailhead takes about 40 minutes from Twain Harte (you take the Crabtree Road off of Highway 108), and the last half-mile of road gets a little rough but the road is drivable for most sedans and vans as long as you take it slow on the rough section.

 We selected these two spectacular lakes for those who enjoy a good day hike, with a destination that has some of the best alpine lake swimming in the region.
 These neighboring lakes lie within the Carson Iceberg Wilderness.
 The trailhead is accessed off of a winding Forest Service dirt road that spurs off the Clark Fork paved route from Highway 108.
 The hike can be somewhat "busy" on a peak summer recreation weekend.
 You could run into as many as 15-20 people, but compare that to the hundreds you'd see any day of the week in Yosemite!
 The hiking terrain is moderate.
 Expect to climb a few hills, but the trail is well maintained, and it should only take about 1.5 to 2 hours at most each way.
 Once you arrive at the lakes, you'll know the trip was worth the effort.
 The lakes are fairly long and deep, and you really get that backcountry feeling when you are there.